 MM NOI-1.1: The applicant and contractor shall place and operate construction equipment to minimize the impact of construction noise on existing sensitive receptors.

 Construction equipment shall be well-maintained and used judiciously to be as quiet as possible.
 Additionally, the applicant and contractor shall incorporate the following best management practices to reduce noise from construction activities on nearby sensitive land uses:

 - (A) The applicant and/or contractor shall prepare a detailed construction plan identifying the schedule for major noise-generating construction activities.
 The construction plan shall identify a procedure for coordination with adjacent residential land uses so that construction activities can be scheduled to minimize noise disturbance.
 This construction plan shall be submitted to the Building Division subject to the review and satisfaction of the Community Development Director, or his/her designee prior to the issuance of a demolition permit. - (B) The applicant and/or contractor shall designate a "disturbance coordinator" who would be responsible for responding to any complaints about construction noise and vibrations.
-The disturbance coordinator shall determine the cause of the noise complaint (e.g., bad muffler, etc.) and shall require that measures be implemented to reduce the noise impact.
-The applicant and/or contractor shall conspicuously post a telephone number for the disturbance coordinator at the construction site and include it in the notice sent to neighbors regarding the construction schedule. - (C) Construction staging areas shall be established at locations that will create the greatest distance between the construction-related noise sources and noise-sensitive receptors nearest the project site during all project construction. - (D) Use of exceptionally loud equipment such as jackhammers and concrete saws within 35 feet of shared property lines shall be prohibited. - (E) Equip all internal combustion engine-driven equipment with intake and exhaust mufflers that are in good condition and appropriate for the equipment. - (F) Unnecessary idling of internal combustion engines shall be strictly prohibited. - (G) Locate stationary noise-generating equipment, such as air compressors or portable power generators, as far as possible from sensitive receptors and property lines.
-If they must be located within 35 feet of receptors and property lines, adequate muffling (with barriers or enclosures where feasible and appropriate) shall be used to reduce noise levels at the adjacent sensitive receptors. - (H) Construction contractors and subcontractors shall utilize "quiet" air compressors and other stationary noise sources where technology exists. - Control noise from construction workers' radios to a point where they are not audible at existing residences surrounding the project site, the nearest of which are 90 feet to the southeast.
+The disturbance coordinator shall determine the cause of the noise complaint (e.g., bad muffler, etc.) and shall require that measures be implemented to reduce the noise impact and vibrations.
+The applicant and/or contractor shall conspicuously post a telephone number for the disturbance coordinator at the construction site and include it in the notice sent to neighbors regarding the construction schedule. - (C) Construction staging areas shall be established at locations that will create the greatest distance between the construction-related noise sources and noise-sensitive receptors nearest the project site during all project construction. - (D) Equip all internal combustion engine-driven equipment with intake and exhaust mufflers that are in good condition and appropriate for the equipment. - (E) Unnecessary idling of internal combustion engines shall be strictly prohibited. - (F) Locate stationary noise-generating equipment, such as air compressors or portable power generators, as far as possible from sensitive receptors and property lines.
+If they must be located within 35 feet of receptors and property lines, adequate muffling (with barriers or enclosures where feasible and appropriate) shall be used to reduce noise levels at the adjacent sensitive receptors. - (G) Construction contractors and subcontractors shall utilize "quiet" air compressors and other stationary noise sources where technology exists. - (H) Control noise from construction workers' radios to a point where they are not audible at existing residences surrounding the project site, the nearest of which are 90 feet to the southeast.